Trump company's CFO surrenders ahead of expected unveiling of criminal tax charges | Politics

 - United States

-The chief financial officer of the Trump Organization surrendered to authorities on Thursday as he and former U.S. President Donald Trump's namesake company prepare to face criminal charges.
+The Trump Organization's chief financial officer surrendered to authorities on Thursday, as he and Donald Trump's namesake company prepare to faces the first criminal charges from a probe that has hovered over the former president for years.
+Allen Weisselberg, a longtime Trump business lieutenant who helped run Trump's real estate empire during his presidency, entered a building housing Manhattan's criminal court.

-Allen Weisselberg, the CFO, entered a building housing Manhattan's criminal court, where he and a Trump Organization representative are expected to appear later in the day.
-The charges would be the first to emerge from an ongoing investigation into Trump's real estate empire, which has been hovering over the former president since he left office in January.
-Trump denies wrongdoing and calls the investigations a "witch hunt" by politically motivated prosecutors.
+Weisselberg and the Trump Organization are expected to be arraigned later in the day in the probe by the district attorney, Cyrus Vance, a person familiar with the matter has said.
+In a statement, the Trump Organization accused prosecutors of using Weisselberg as a pawn to go after the former president, ABC News said.
+A copy of the statement was not immediately available.

+Trump himself is not expected to be charged this week, though prosecutors have said their probe into his company is continuing, his lawyer Ronald Fischetti has said.
+The former president, a Republican, has denied wrongdoing and called the probe a "witch hunt" by politically-motivated prosecutors.
+Vance is a Democrat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)